JanuszJakubiak/bip2025_ws/README.md

     - Build and run
 4. Verify the publisher works correctly
     - using tools from *First steps...*
+    - note: check values of the fileds sent, including the header
     - plotting graph with rqt_plot
         - run `ros2 run rqt_plot rqt_plot`
         - select topic and add fields to inspect
         - note: in `rqt_plot` the fields are separated with "`/`", not "`.`"
+        - note: to get correct plot, the timestamp field of the message should be set; to fill it with the current time you may use `msg.header.stamp = self.get_clock().now().to_msg()` (where self is the class derived from `Node`)
     - vizualizing with rviz
         - run `rviz2`
         - use add - by topic - AccelStamped
-        - note: if you do not see the result, check plot tree for errors and inspect fields of the message, including the header
+        - note: if you do not see the result, check plot tree for errors and inspect fields of the message
+        - note: `frame_id` field of the header should contain a name (string) of a coordinate frame (you may use any now)
 5. (bonus) Add dynamic parameters to the script
     - Add to the import section